Looking for meeting materials and information related to the Pricing Options for Equitable Mobility (POEM) Task Force? Visit our Task Force page here!

-The POEM Community Task Force will advise the City on the design of potential pricing strategies as well as priorities for any revenue generated through pricing.
-Currently, 23 people sit on the Task Force representing diverse perspectives, interests and expertise from across our community.
+The POEM Community Task Force will advise the City on the design of potential pricing strategies as well as priorities and key considerations for potential revenue generated through pricing.
+Currently, 19 people sit on the Task Force representing diverse perspectives, interests and expertise from across our community.

 The Task Force meets monthly and all meetings are open to the public.
-Learn more about upcoming Task Force meetings.
+Find past meeting materials and learn more about upcoming Task Force meetings.

 Share your thoughts!

 We invite public comment throughout the POEM project.
 You can share your thoughts with the Project Team or the Community Task Force in the following ways:

 - Email comments and questions to POEMComments@portlandoregon.gov.
 All comments received via email by the Friday before a Task Force meeting (which occur the second Monday of each month) will be recorded and shared with the Task Force at the meeting.

 - Attend an upcoming Community Task Force meeting and provide verbal or written comments.